awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 All Amazon ES configuration API actions are logged by CloudTrail and are documented in the [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md)\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials
-+ Whether the request was made with temporary security credentials for a role or federated user\.
++ Whether the request was made with temporary security credentials for a role or federated user
-+ Whether the request was made by another AWS service\.
++ Whether the request was made by another AWS service

 For more information, see the [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.